Scribery/tlog/doc/log_format.md

 | out_bin   | Array of unsigned bytes   | Scrubbed invalid output characters
 |           |                           | as an array of bytes

-Each message in a single session has the same `host`, `user`, and `session` property values.
+Each message in a single session has the same `host`, `user`, `term`, and `session` property values.
 The `id` value starts with one for the first message and is incremented for each new message.
 The `pos` value is the message temporal position in a session, in milliseconds.
 No assumption should be made about the time origin at this moment.

 The `in_txt`/`out_txt` properties store input and output text respectively.
 Any byte sequences which don't constitute a valid character are represented by